Iamvivek-gupta/interview/system.Design.md

 # Libuv
-**Libuv** Libuv provides non-blocking I/O operations, allowing Node. js to handle multiple tasks concurrently without waiting for an operation to complete.
+**Libuv** Libuv provides non-blocking I/O operations, allowing Node.js to handle multiple tasks concurrently without waiting for an operation to complete.
 This is achieved through a combination of callbacks, event-driven programming, and a worker thread pool.

 ### Key Points: